stellar-deprecated/docs/guides/concepts/fees.md

 For example, an account with 1 trustline and 2 offers would have a minimum balance of $$(2 + 3) * [base reserve] = 2.5 XLM$$.

+Starting in protocol version 10, an account may also have lumen selling liabilities that must be satisfied in addition to the minimum balance discussed above.
+In this case, any transaction that would reduce an account's balance to less than the minimum plus lumen selling liabilities will be rejected with an `INSUFFICIENT_BALANCE` error.

 ## Fee Changes